-- The World Economic Forum ranks the UK 16th in the world for financial market development in The Global Competitiveness Report 2015-2016.
+- The World Economic Forum ranks the UK 8th in the world for the development of its financial system in The Global Competitiveness Report 2018.

 - The UK is one of the three ‘command centres’ of the global economy, has a skilled workforce, a strong rule of law and complies with international regulatory standards.

 - There are no restrictions on capital flows in and out of the UK.